juandesi/mqtt-connector/docs/operations/publish.md

 ## Connector Configuration

-The name of the configuration to use with the operation.
+The name of the configuration set to use with the operation.

 | Property | Default | Type | Expressions |
 | -------- | ------- | ---- | ---------- |